harshp2008/Notes/content/-- Contribution --/Guides/Setting up.md

 4. Once the first command runs successfully and outputs a version, run a second command `npm -v`.
 This command verifies the if NPM is installed successfully.
 It should output some version number like =="10.9.0"==.

+>[!danger] If steps 3 and 4 do not work, contact Harsh.
+>
+>There is a common error that is provided by window systems, for accounts that are not `Administors`.
+Usually `node -v` command may work but `npm -v` command fail.
+In some cases, both will fail.
+>
+>As of this moment I am not sure what step is required to prevent this, and replication of the bug is required.
+>
+>In the mean time, if this occurs to you, I will personally help you with the setup process.

 ## Install Obsidian

 1. Install obsidian by clicking on this link https://obsidian.md, choose the one that fits your operating system.